aymannc/EgyBest-Downloader/README.md

 **EgyBest Downloader** gives you the possibility to download any movie or a Tv series from EgyBest without the annoying ads .
 * ***Currently working on a Gui version***
+## What's new
+* (v 1.0.2) : updating the search and ad closing algorithm, adding `Chose quality` option .

+* (v 1.1.0 ) :Soon,adding vlc online streaming option ,chose eps by range ,Jupiter lab for better visualisation and a beginners friendly demo for installing and running the code.
 ## Important !!
 * The goal from this programme is to gather download links for you .
 * You'll find the downloads link on a local file with the following format `type-name-year.txt`  in the "LinkSaves" folder.